 Below are some frequently asked questions and associated answers.
 Please review these before contacting the Students’ Union with questions.

 Sometimes when your existing coverage is provided through a parent, you don’t always have the plan information directly.
 You can access the necessary information on a claim card, which is provided to every plan member, or by logging into your online claims website.
 You can also call you carrier and ask for the necessary information.
 Insurance providers can provide you proof of coverage letters that include the necessary details and validate that you have existing coverage.

 Yes.
-You are able to add a single dependent (spouse, common law partner or one child) for an additional payment of $275, or you can add your whole family for an additional payment of $412.50.
+You are able to add a single dependent (spouse, common law partner or one child) for an additional payment of $275, or you can add more than one dependent for an additional payment of $480.
 The process of adding a dependent occurs after you have been enrolled in the plan yourself as the principle, and receive a link to your online health and dental plan portal.
 Through that portal, you can access the option to add dependents by filing in the necessary information and by paying the fee online.
-An access link to this portal will be emailed once you are enrolled in the plan, and the deadline to add dependents is the last day of the month in which you were enrolled (for example, if you received notice of enrolment in October, you would need to add your dependents by October 31).
+An access link to this portal will be emailed once you are enrolled in the plan.

-The Students’ Union plan is applied to all full-time students including those academic students taking 3 or more credit courses in a semester, and students in vocations programs of longer than six months.
+The Students’ Union plan is applied to all students taking six credits in a semester, and students in trades and vocation programs longer than six months.
 To check if you are covered, consult your NIC online student account and look for a charge labelled Health & Dental Plan.